 In human history, nutrition and health have always been two essential terms.

 Because food is crucial for our physical and mental well-being, in a negative or positive sense.
 The first populations of hunters and gatherers had already understood this concept millennia ago, observing how some berries or particular animal meats were to be avoided in order not to incur sometimes lethal ailments.
 However, it was with the discovery of agriculture and the advent of permanence that the link between nutrition and health became indissoluble.
-The constant availability of food has in fact led to a significant improvement in the general conditions of humanity, just as the temporary shortage has caused profound crises: just think of the great famines that have characterized the history of humanity from ancient times until the 1600s.
+The constant availability of food has in fact led to a significant improvement in the general conditions of humanity.
+Otherwise temporary shortage has caused profound crises: just think of the great famines that have characterized the history of humanity from ancient times until the 1600s.

 Malnutrition as an expression of the link between nutrition and health